Who We Are

 Lead Teaching Artist

 Gena has always had a passion for learning and a love of teaching.
-Her Masters in Instructional Leadership and Education from Robert Morris University as well as being a certified Mental Health First Aid Instructor has given her a strong base to build on.
+Her Masters in Instructional Leadership, Education and Training from Robert Morris University as well as being a certified Adult and Youth Mental Health First Aid Instructor has given her a strong base to build on.
 Gena found that her love of teaching and her passion for dance could be combined when working for Pittsburgh Mercy as a Prevention Specialist.
 She loved using music in her lessons and saw the power music and dance had in her classrooms.
 She has always felt that music and dance can help change the way we see each other.
 She hopes to continue this through her work with The E.S.T.E.E.M.
-Group.
+Group as well as the George Washington University Customer Experience Certificate Advisory Board.

 Gena’s favorite quote, “the best memories are those you never planned on having”, speaks to the direction she wants to take this program.
 Hopefully everyone that crosses her path, will have some wonderful memories that they can cherish for a lifetime and help shape them into the person they never knew they could be or always strived to be.